FDA approved for more than 25 years

 • Benign prostatic hyperplasia (BPH).
 High DHT levels may lead to an enlarged prostate gland.
 BPH can cause sexual dysfunction and urinary issues.

 • Polycystic ovarian syndrome (PCOS).
 This hormonal imbalance can occur in people with ovaries.
+It can cause hirsutism, which is when women grow hair in areas that men usually do.

 More famously (and probably why you’re reading this), high levels of DHT are a culprit of male pattern hair loss.
 We’ll get into why DHT causes hair loss in the next section.